The Robin

 My gloved hands, barrier protected, could still read resignation and exhaustion.

-Momma had brought over some water and so I slowly placed the very end of her beak into the cup so she might drink.
+I asked Momma to bring over some water and so I slowly placed the very end of my robin’s beak into the cup so she might drink.
 Very very slowly, I think maybe she did.
-I couldn’t tell if she were taking small gulps, or just moving her beak.
+I couldn’t tell if she was taking small gulps, or just moving her beak.

-After a little, she began opening her beak a little more, and because she wasn’t trying to fly away, I instantly thought This is what happens when someone is dying – they have one final burst of life, before leaving.
+After a few moments, she began opening her beak a little more, and because she wasn’t trying to fly away, I instantly thought This is what happens when someone is dying – they have one final burst of life, before leaving.

 Which is exactly what happened.

-Momma said it first – They’re dying.
-That’s why they can’t fly.
-They’re here to die.
+Momma said it first – She’s dying.
+That’s why she can’t fly.
+She came here to die.

 One moment, I felt her heart beating, and then I didn’t.
-Her small and beautiful head suddenly softer along the neck, I began to cry.
+Her small and beautiful head suddenly softer along the neck, I began to sob.
+I sat in the garden and sobbed, holding the little robin in both hands trying to understand but absolutely incapable of anything but splitting my body at the seams.

 Until today, I’d never felt a life leave a body.